haskell-mafia/zodiac/doc/spec/TSRPv1.md

 it):

  - Learn a requester's secret key from network traffic.
- - Create a request which the server will authenticate as originating from a valid requester.
+ - Create a request which the server will verify as originating from a valid requester.
  - Modify the canonical form of a valid request (as described in the section *Constructing a canonical request for authentication*)